 Effective in 2010, a CPT code has been created for this type of testing:

 86352: Cellular function assay involving stimulation (e.g., mitogen or antigen) and detection of biomarker (e.g., ATP).

 Prior to 2010, laboratory websites showed one or both of the following codes being used:

 86353: Lymphocyte transformation, mitogen (phytomitogen) or antigen induced blastogenesis

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-This policy was created in August 2009 and has been updated periodically.
-The most recent literature search was performed for the period of September 2011 through September 2012.
+This policy was created in August 2009 and has been updated annually.
+The most recent literature search was performed for the period through October 17, 2014.

 The ImmuKnow® (Cylex) assay has been examined in clinical trials for its potential use in monitoring immunosuppression medication regimens in solid organ transplant patients.

 Assessment of a diagnostic technology typically focuses on three analyses: (1) analytic validity including comparison to a “gold-standard” test and test/retest reliability; (2) clinical validity including sensitivity, specificity, and positive and negative predictive value in appropriate populations of patients; and (3) clinical utility, ie, demonstration that the information from the diagnostic test results in improved health outcomes.